gitlabhq/gitlabhq/CONTRIBUTING.md

      "Description" field.
   1. If you are contributing documentation, choose `Documentation` from the "Choose a template" menu and fill in the template.
+  1. Mention the issue(s) your merge request solves, using the `Solves #XXX` or `Closes #XXX` syntax to auto-close the issue(s) once the merge request will be merged.
+1. If you're allowed to, set a relevant milestone and labels
 1. If the MR changes the UI it should include *Before* and *After* screenshots
 1. If the MR changes CSS classes please include the list of affected pages, `grep css-class ./app -R`
-1. Link any relevant [issues][ce-tracker] in the merge request description and leave a comment on them with a link back to the MR
 1. Be prepared to answer questions and incorporate feedback even if requests for this arrive weeks or months after your MR submission
+  1. If a discussion has been addressed, select the "Resolve discussion" button beneath it to mark it resolved.
 1. If your MR touches code that executes shell commands, reads or opens files or handles paths to files on disk, make sure it adheres to the [shell command guidelines](doc/development/shell_commands.md)